Matthias-Westhoff/sjhv/README.md

 <div data-sjhv="sjhvDivID"></div>
 ```

-### Once a node has an ID, you can assign values to it.
+### Once a node has an ID, you can bind values to it.

 ```html
 <script>